rchaucha/Chicken-Coop-Door/README.md

 * The Arduino Pro Mini is put into deep sleep mode almost all the time

 Here is the daily routine (beginning with closed door):
-1. Every 10 minutes, wake up the Arduino to check if the ambiant light is above a certain threshold (`day_threshold`).
+1. Every 10 minutes, wake up the Arduino to check if the ambiant light is above a certain threshold (`DAY_THRESHOLD`).
-2. Open the door and deep sleep for 7 hours.
+2. Open the door and deep sleep for several hours (~6-7).
-3. Wake up the Arduino every 10 minutes to check if the light is below another threshold (`night_threshold`).
+3. Wake up the Arduino every 10 minutes to check if the light is below another threshold (`NIGHT_THRESHOLD`).
-4. Close the door and deep sleep for 7 hours.
+4. Close the door and deep sleep for several hours.
 5. Repeat.

 ## Dependency